realnimish/polkadot-amm/tutorial.md

 }
 ```

-The function faucet, makes a transaction to **faucet** method of our smart contract.
-We pass the object with **value** and **gasLimit** keys as first parameter and then we pass the other arguments required for the **faucet** method, the **amountKAR** and **amountKOTHI**.
-We then sign and send the transaction using **signAndSend** method.
-To this method we pass the account address as the first parameter, an object containing the signer as the second parameter, and a callback function which calls the **getAccountHoldings** function when the transaction is Finalized.
+The function faucet makes a transaction to the **faucet** method of our smart contract.
+We pass the object with **value** and **gasLimit** keys as the first parameter and then we pass the other arguments required for the **faucet** method, the **amountKAR** and **amountKOTHI**.
+We then sign and send the transaction using the **signAndSend** method.
+To this method we pass the account address as the first parameter, an object containing the signer as the second parameter, and a callback function that calls the **getAccountHoldings** function when the transaction is Finalized.

 # Creating a frontend in React